speakeasy-api/openapi-directory/SDKs/googleapis.com/cloudsupport/v2beta/java/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

 ### caseClassifications

 * `cloudsupportCaseClassificationsSearch` - Retrieve valid classifications to be used when creating a support case.
 The classications are hierarchical, with each classification containing all levels of the hierarchy, separated by " > ".
 For example "Technical Issue > Compute > Compute Engine".

 ### cases

-* `cloudsupportCasesAttachmentsList` - Retrieve all attachments associated with a support case.
-* `cloudsupportCasesClose` - Close the specified case.
-* `cloudsupportCasesCommentsCreate` - Add a new comment to the specified Case.
-The comment object must have the following fields set: body.
-* `cloudsupportCasesCommentsList` - Retrieve all Comments associated with the Case object.
-* `cloudsupportCasesCreate` - Create a new case and associate it with the given Cloud resource.
-The case object must have the following fields set: display_name, description, classification, and severity.
-* `cloudsupportCasesEscalate` - Escalate a case.
-Escalating a case will initiate the Cloud Support escalation management process.
-This operation is only available to certain Customer Care tiers.
-Go to https://cloud.google.com/support and look for 'Technical support escalations' in the feature list to find out which tiers are able to perform escalations.
-* `cloudsupportCasesGet` - Retrieve the specified case.
-* `cloudsupportCasesList` - Retrieve all cases under the specified parent.
-Note: Listing cases under an Organization returns only the cases directly parented by that organization.
-To retrieve all cases under an organization, including cases parented by projects under that organization, use `cases.search`.
-* `cloudsupportCasesPatch` - Update the specified case.
-Only a subset of fields (display_name, description, time_zone, subscriber_email_addresses, related_resources, severity, priority, primary_contact, and labels) can be updated.
 * `cloudsupportCasesSearch` - Search cases using the specified query.

 ### media